About the Weissberg Program

 To achieve its mission, the Weissberg Program draws on a network of alumni and experts to support academic and experiential learning opportunities on the Beloit College campus and beyond.

 From its beginning in 1999, the Weissberg Program has hosted a leading figure in human rights on the world stage for a seven to ten-day residency as Weissberg Chair.
 This individual speaks to audiences on and off-campus, discusses a critical issue with experts and practitioners in public forums, and interacts with members of the campus in a variety of formal and informal settings.

 Other components of the Weissberg Program are:

-- a grants program allowing students to gain hands-on experience with human rights during winter and summer breaks
+- a project grants program allowing students to gain hands-on experience with human rights during winter and summer breaks

-- scholarships helping support students with a demonstrated interest and commitment to understanding and advancing human rights
+- scholarships helping to support study abroad for students with a demonstrated interest and commitment to understanding and advancing human rights and social justice

-- a fellows program providing bridge funding to recent graduates to enable them to pursue the next steps toward further studies and careers related to human rights
+- a fellows program providing bridge funding to recent graduates to enable them to pursue the next steps toward further engagement with human rights and social justice

 - career exploration, such as job shadowing